 Kodomo Karate is a dynamic, fun introduction to the beautiful world of Martial Arts.
 Each week we use a different theme to explore basic “dojo etiquette”, karate techniques, as well as some Japanese terminology.
 Balloons?
 Yes!
 Whoopie cushions?
 Of Course!
 How about a Magic Karate Class?
 Or a Ninja Class?
 Superheroes?
 Absolutely.
 Kodomo Karate has it all!

-In conjunction with the Raymond Mourad Taekwondo Academy, we welcome black belt Tri-Tam Chau-Vo to Orchard House.
-By working on the children’s physical fitness, mental discipline, concentration, respect and self-confidence, the program aims to build a solid foundation in martial skills.
+In conjunction with the Raymond Mourad Taekwondo Academy (www.mouradtkd.com), this program works on the children’s physical fitness, mental discipline, concentration, respect and self-confidence.
+The program aims to build a solid foundation in martial skills.
 A great introduction to any future martial arts program.

 With over ten years’ experience as a children’s yoga instructor, and certified by the Radiant Child Yoga, OM Schooled Certification and Yoga Kids amongst others, Miss Lee-Ann Matthews heads the Threes and Fours yoga program at Orchard House.
 Miss Lee-Ann is committed to her own journey of self reflection and, through this authentic understanding of yoga, she brings clarity, energy, music and fun to the Orchard House yoga studio!
 Through a variety of games, poses, breathing and stillness, children learn the vast benefits of the ancient practice of yoga as it applies to them today.